Breaka84/Spooq/docs/source/base_classes/extractor.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 .. literalinclude:: create_extractor/init.diff
-    :caption: src/spooq2/extractor/__init__.py:
+    :caption: spooq/extractor/__init__.py:
     :language: udiff

 Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^

-One of Spooq2's features is to provide tested code for multiple data pipelines.
+One of Spooq's features is to provide tested code for multiple data pipelines.
 Please take your time to write sufficient unit tests!
 You can reuse test data from `tests/data` or create a new schema / data set if needed.
 A SparkSession is provided as a global fixture called `spark_session`.